grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

 ## Dantzig-Wolfe decomposition

 The successful application B&P depends on *tight/strong* model formulation.
 Model formulation is considered *tight* if solution of its LP relaxation satisfies (frequently) integrality constraints.
 One of structured approaches to come up with such a formulation is to use Dantzig-Wolfe Decomposition technique.
-See [1] and [2] for details.
 We will see example of it applied to Generalized Assignment Problem (GAP).

-A conventional/basic formulation was described above.
+A standard formulation was described above.
 Now, let's try to reformulate problem.
 Let

 $$
 S_j = \{\mathbf{x}: \mathbf{x} \in \{0, 1\}^{m} \wedge \mathbf{x}^T \mathbf{w}_j \le c_j \}